-We were lucky enough to inherit a mature medlar tree when we moved to Videix, a sleepy little hamlet in Limousin in south west France.
-We came here to set up a Bed and Breakfast, and holiday cottage in Limousin, 'Les Trois Chenes', and we use the fruit to make a jam, or, to be precise, a 'cheese' that makes an excellent addition to the Christmas Breakfast menu for our bed and breakfast guests.
+We were lucky enough to inherit a mature medlar tree when we moved to Videix, a sleepy little hamlet in Limousin in South West France.
+We came here to set up a Bed and Breakfast and holiday cottage in Limousin, 'Les Trois Chenes'.
+We use the fruit to make a jam, or, to be precise, a 'cheese' that makes an excellent addition to the Christmas Breakfast menu for our bed and breakfast guests.

 The Common Medlar (Mespilus germanica) is a pretty small tree for the garden and easy to grow.
-Ours was planted at the bottom of the vegetable garden and is now partly in the area that we keep the hens.
-So far it has never failed to produce a good crop right at the end of autumn when all other fruit has finished.
+Ours was planted at the bottom of the vegetable garden and is now partly in the area where we keep the hens.
+So far, it has never failed to produce a good crop right at the end of autumn when all other fruit has finished.

 Medlars are an unusual fruit and not suited to the supermarket, so I expect that you will have gathered, grown or have been given your medlars.
 If so, this is what you do with them next.

-Medlars are small and round, yellowish when mature and then they turn a reddish brown in November.
+Medlars are small and round.
+They're yellowish when mature, and then they turn a reddish brown in November.
 They are very decorative with their five large, star-shaped calyx at the end.
 They hang from the tree like Christmas baubles after the leaves have dropped.

 - Wooden spoon with long handle